immortalitous/wetty/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/butlerx/wetty/blob/master/LICENSE)

 Terminal over HTTP and HTTPS.
-WeTTy is an alternative to ajaxterm and anyterm but much better than them, because WeTTy uses xterm.js which is a full fledged implementation of terminal emulation written entirely in JavaScript.
+WeTTy is an alternative to ajaxterm and anyterm (but much better than them), because WeTTy uses xterm.js which is a full fledged implementation of terminal emulation written entirely in JavaScript.
 WeTTy uses websockets rather then Ajax and hence better response time.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)